mchen6/countinghouse/README.md

 Currently we use following redis cache:
-DB 0: user key with balance and device list info and api stats cache, used in user and session code DB 5: api key / value cache management, used in wss and service code DB 7: sms callback handling and error log stream (publish error log to channel) DB 9: rate limiter key management
+DB 0: user key with balance and device list info and api stats cache, used in user and session code DB 5: api key / value cache management, and user customized data DB 7: sms callback handling and error log stream (publish error log to channel) DB 9: rate limiter key management
 DB 10: user customized logs for devices